getify/You-Dont-Know-JS/es6 & beyond/ch2.md

 The `tmp.x` property value is assigned to the `x` variable, and likewise for `tmp.y` to `y` and `tmp.z` to `z`.

 Manually assigning indexed values from an array or properties from an object can be thought of as *structured assignment*.
-To put this into ES6 terms, it's called *destructuring assignment*.

-Specifically, ES6 introduces dedicated syntax for *array destructuring* and *object destructuring*, which eliminates the need for the `tmp` variable in the previous snippets, making them much cleaner.
+ES6 adds a dedicated syntax for *destructuring*, specifically *array destructuring* and *object destructuring*.
+This syntax eliminates the need for the `tmp` variable in the previous snippets, making them much cleaner.
 Consider:

 ```js
 var [ a, b, c ] = foo();